Netanyahu hints at expanded war in Gaza but former Israeli military and spy chiefs object

 Israel’s blockade and military offensive have made it nearly impossible to safely deliver aid, contributing to the territory’s slide toward famine.
 Aid groups say Israel’s week-old measures to allow more aid in are far from sufficient.

-Families of hostages in Gaza fear starvation affects them too, but blame Hamas.
+Families of hostages in Gaza fear starvation affects them too, and blame Hamas.

 As international alarm has mounted, several countries have airdropped aid over Gaza.
 The U.N. and aid groups call such drops costly and dangerous for residents, and say they deliver far less aid than trucks.